Digital Methods Specialist

 Martin Wynne is active in the Digital Humanities team in OeRC.
-He is Director of User Involvement for CLARIN, a major pan-European initiative to build a research infrastructure for the creation and use of electronic language resources in the Humanities and Social Sciences.
+He is UK National Coordinator for CLARIN, a major pan-European initiative to build a research infrastructure for the creation and use of electronic language resources in the Humanities and Social Sciences.
 He has also worked for many years on the executive committee and board of directors of CLARIN.
 As national coordinator, he leads the CLARIN-UK consortium of research centres with an intererest in using, developing and sharing digital language resources and tools.

 Martin has a role in IT Services, where he is Senior Research Support Officer, running the Oxford Text Archive and the British National Corpus, and is working with the Bodleian Libraries to ensure a sustainable future for this digital archive as it enters its fifth decade.
 Martin founded the Digital Humanities at Oxford initiative and has worked with the Oxford Research Centre in the Humanities (TORCH).
 He is also a member of the Faculty of Linguistics, Philology and Phonetics, and teaches a research methods courses in corpus linguistics.
 Martin has previously worked as a researcher in linguistics at the Universities of Birmingham and Lancaster, and the Institut für Deutsche Sprache in Germany, and as a lecturer at Goldsmiths, London, and at the University of Łódź in Poland.
 His main research interest is in studying the language of literary and non-literary texts using electronic tools and methods.

 - M. Wynne, 'How CLARIN will Transform Research in the Language-related Disciplines', International Journal of Humanities and Arts Computing 7.1-2 (2013): 89-104.